mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Using a `recovery_secret` allows the newly created group to "inherit" the security level of the original group.

-TODO: Be specific here about how to use PSK ID and epoch as label exactly.

 TODO: Write a proposal/message for group re-initialization and link to it from here.

 ~~~~~